-Stay Ahead of the HHS Section 504 Accessibility Deadline
+Stay Ahead of the ADA Title II and HHS Section 504 Accessibility Deadline

-Stamats helps healthcare organizations comply with federal accessibility requirements by May 2026.
+Stamats helps higher education and healthcare organizations comply with federal accessibility requirements.

 Don’t risk funding loss or legal action.
-Partner with experts who understand both healthcare and digital accessibility.
+Partner with experts who understand digital accessibility.

 - Low Color Contrast